1978 slasher Halloween has a surprisingly old-school message: don’t smoke or have sex if you want to survive a serial killer…

 Six-year-old Michael Myers murders his older sister on Halloween, 1963.
 Fifteen years later he escapes from a psychiatric facility and heads straight back to Haddonfield, Illinois to kill again.
-With his family long gone, Myers sets his sights on book-smart babysitter Laurie (Jamie Lee Curtis).
+But with his family long gone, this time Myers sets his sights on book-smart babysitter Laurie (Jamie Lee Curtis).

 Good girls don’t die

-Michael Myers is a man on a mission – an ironic turn of phrase given he’s both psychopathic and puritanical in almost equal measure.
+Michael Myers is a man on a mission.
+It’s an ironic turn of phrase given he’s both psychopathic and puritanical in almost equal measure.

 Myers won’t stand for girls who drink, smoke dope, have boyfriends, get naked or – most brazen of all – have sex out of wedlock.
-And, with a hint of incestuous sublimation, he starts with his sister.
+And, with a hint of incestuous sublimation, he takes his own sister to task first.

-The horror genre has long viewed sex and death as twin thrills.
+But is this so surprising?
+The horror genre has long used sex and death as twin thrills.
 In literary terms, it nods at the inevitable and inexorable circle of life and death.
-In cinema terms it just nods at boobs (which undoubtedly has helped the box office, popularity and notoriety of several films in the genre).
+In cinema it usually nods at boobs – which undoubtedly has helped the box office, popularity and notoriety of several films in the genre.

 Marion in 1960 horror Pyscho (played by Jamie’s mum) is bumped off early in the film.
-It’s viewed as an unexpected twist, yet it’s telegraphed by her sexual activity, not to mention embezzlement of 50 grand.
+It’s viewed as a shocking, unexpected twist, yet it’s telegraphed by her ‘outrageous’ sexual activity … not to mention her embezzlement of 50 grand.